UCL/Pain.Impact.Measures/ELSA Models/IRT-supplementary-materia.md

   areas of the country or are they from a local area?
 - Demographics: how representative are the demographics characteristics of respondents to those of the target population?

+## Zero Inflation

+The visualisation of theta scores can often reveal the presence of a zero-inflated distribution.
+This is particularly evident in this case as a substantial number of respondents endorsed very few to none of the items proposed.
+If we consider that this set of items aimed to measure different levels of “high impact”, the zero-inflation of this distribution shows that most respondents did not experience “high impact”.
+If - instead of using the Fscore - we aggregate the items raw scoring we may obscure zero-inflation and thereby biasing the our understanding of the data distribution.
+By making this zero-inflation evident, the IRT measurement model allows us to think at ways in which we can take into consideration this bias ass we proceed in further analyses (e.g. considering zero-inflated regression models).

 ## extracting Fscores